-Alex (Mundy) Benedict enters her sixth season at UMBC after joining the women’s lacrosse coaching staff as an assistant coach in September of 2012.
+Alex (Mundy) Benedict enters her seventh season at UMBC after joining the women’s lacrosse coaching staff as an assistant coach in September of 2012.

 In her first season with the Retrievers, the Dawgs had three players earn postseason awards.
 Senior defender Jamie Fahey received America East All-Conference First Team honors for the third consecutive season and was named to her first America East All-Academic Team.
 Midfielders Kristen Bilney and Alyssa Semones were recognized to the first and second teams, respectively.